 Indicators of progress are points on the learning continuum that highlight critical understandings required by students in order to progress through the standards.

 The EAL Developmental Continuum P–10 will assist teachers to:

 - deepen understandings of the broad stages of English language development

 - enhance teaching skills to enable purposeful teaching

 - identify the range of student learning levels

 - monitor individual student progress

 - develop a shared language to describe and discuss student progress.

-The Relationship between the EAL Standards and the English Standards outlines typical pathways which EAL students might follow through the EAL Standards into the English Standards.
+- The EAL Standards and the English Standards – outlines typical pathways which EAL students might follow through the EAL Standards into the English Standards.

-The teaching strategies provide a range of practical ways of supporting the English learning of EAL students.
+- Teaching strategies – provide a range of practical ways of supporting the English learning of EAL students.
 Each of the listed strategies identifies the dimension/s on which it is focused (Speaking and Listening, Reading, Writing), the EAL stages for which it is most useful, its purpose, the steps involved in using it, and how it is particularly helpful EAL for students.